-All of the NEOs, except for Mr. Savi who is employed by ITT Italy Holding s.r.l., are eligible to participate in the Company's broad-based U.S. employee benefits program.
+All of the NEOs, except for Mr. Ghirardo who is employed by ITT Italy Holding s.r.l., are eligible to participate in the Company's broad-based U.S. employee benefits program.
 The program includes the ITT Retirement Savings Plan, which provides before-tax and after-tax savings features, group medical and dental coverage, group life insurance, group accidental death and dismemberment insurance and other benefit plans.
 Prior to the spin-off of our defense and water businesses on October 31, 2011 which established us as a new diversified global, multi-industrial company (the "Spin Transaction"), employees also participated in a pension program.

-All of the NEOs, except for Mr. Savi, together with most of the Company's other salaried employees who work in the United States, participate in the ITT Retirement Savings Plan, a tax-qualified savings plan, which allows employees to contribute to the plan on a before-tax basis, on an after-tax basis or as a Roth contribution.
-The Company makes a core contribution of 3% or 4% of pay to the plan for all eligible employees, and matches 50% of employee contributions, up to 6% of pay.
+All of the NEOs, except for Mr. Ghirardo, together with most of the Company's other salaried employees who work in the United States, participate in the ITT Retirement Savings Plan, a tax-qualified savings plan, which allows employees to contribute to the plan on a before-tax basis, on an after-tax basis, or as a Roth contribution.
+The Company makes a core contribution of 3% or 4% of pay to the plan for all eligible employees and matches 50% of employee contributions, up to 6% of pay.
 The core contribution is 3% for employees whose age plus years of service is less than 50, and 4% for employees whose age plus years of service is at least 50.
+In addition, employees who were participating in the ITT Salaried Retirement Plan at the time it was frozen, as described below, and whose age plus years of service was at least 60 at that time, may have been eligible for up to five years of transition employer contributions following the Spin Transaction.
+The transition employer contributions ended on October 31, 2016.

 The Company provides only those perquisites that it considers to be reasonable and consistent with competitive practices.
 Perquisites available for our NEOs are financial and estate planning reimbursement of up to \$15,000 per year.
-Mr. Savi is on an international assignment from Italy to China and receives a transportation allowance in connection with that assignment.
-Since 2011, the Company has not provided any tax gross-up for personal income taxes due on these perquisites.
+Mr. Ghirardo receives a company car, which is a common market practice for executives in Italy.

-Amounts reported as perquisites also include reimbursement of certain relocation-related expenses, which are described in detail in the notes to the "All Other Compensation Table" later in this Proxy Statement.
+Amounts reported as perquisites also include reimbursement of certain relocation-related expenses, which are described in detail in the notes to the "All Other Compensation Table" in the section entitled "Compensation Tables".

-RETIREMENT AND BENEFITS PLAN FOR MR. SAVI
+RETIREMENT AND BENEFITS PLAN FOR MR. SAVI AND MR. GHIRARDO